Siddharth Varadarajan: Ayodhya Cases

+Rampur Case

 In January 2021, The Wire published a report which was tweeted by Siddharth Varadarajan and quoted the grandfather of the farmer who had died during the farmers' protest in Delhi.
 In the report, the grandfather had claimed that his grandson had been shot by the police and that one of the doctors who had performed the autopsy had told him that the injuries he had sustained were caused by a bullet but was prevented from reporting it, in contradiction to the official post mortem report.
 The police at Rampur, Uttar Pradesh registered an FIR against Varadarajan on charges of public mischief and imputations against national integrity for publishing and tweeting the report.

 Siddharth Varadarajan described it as malicious prosecution, stating that it has become a crime in the state of Uttar Pradesh to report statements of relatives of the deceased if they questioned the official narration of events.
 FIRs on similar grounds were also lodged against six other journalists including Vinod Jose of The Caravan which had reported on eyewitness claims that the police had shot the farmer and against the member of parliament Shashi Tharoor.
 The FIRs received condemnation from various media associations across the country who described it as a symptom of executive overreach.

+In May 2022, the Allahabad High Court quashed this FIR registered in Rampur.
+While the Rampur police had alleged that the posts by Varadarajan sought to provocate the masses and spread riot, the High Court said that it did not find any opinion or assertion on the part of the accused persons having effect of provocation or incitement of violence.

+Barabanki Case

+An FIR was lodged in June 2021 against news portal The Wire and Varadrajan in Barabanki, Uttar Pradesh for a documentary titled ‘How a Mosque in UP’s Barabanki was Demolished’, alleging the documentary of spreading false information about religious scriptures of Muslims being thrown into a river after the demolition of a mosque by Barabanki administration.

+Barabanki administration had demolished a mosque on 17 May 2026 alleging it as being an illegal construction, while the disputed video was posted on social media X through The Wire's account.

+In August 2021, Varadrajan and other accused persons approached the Supreme Court to quash this FIR, calling it a blatant misuse of criminal law for crushing the right to freedom of expression.
+The Supreme Court granted them two months of interim protection from arrest, while directing the petitioners to approach the Allahabad High Court.

+In March 2026, The Allahabad High Court stayed proceedings in this case saying that the FIR does not seem to attract prosecution for promoting enmity, while it also lacked prosecution sanction.

+2022 Meta/Malviya controversy

+The Wire published and then withdrew a story concerning BJP IT-cell chief Amit Malviya and Meta/Facebook.
+Malviya filed a criminal complaint alleging offences including cheating, forgery and defamation.
+Delhi Police searched The Wire offices and editors' homes and seized electronic devices, including those belonging to Varadarajan.